IntoTheDev/Save-System-for-Unity/README.md

 ### AOT platforms

-You need to create simple C# class and implement ```ITypeProvider``` interface.
-Then you need to add types (except primitive) that will be saved in your game.
+You need to create a simple C# class and implement ```ITypeProvider``` interface.
+Then you need to add types (except primitive ones) that will be saved in your game.

 Example for case above